 Verify webhook signatures

-To ensure webhook requests are coming from Sync, we sign each webhook request with a signature.
+To ensure webhook requests are coming from Sync Labs, we sign each webhook request with a signature.
 The signature is included in the Sync-Signature header.

 To verify signatures, use your signing secret.